countable-web/open-source-corporation/admin/MEETINGS.md

 One-on-one meetings between each manager and reports should be once per quarter.

 For the employees:
 1. This is your time to talk about whatever is on your mind.
-If you want to talk about the footy over the weekend, that's fine.
+If you want to talk about what's going on with your life, hobbies, etc, that's fine.
 If you want to talk about work or issues at home or career progression, that's fine.
-2. Sometimes there is not much to talk about - and that's fine too.
-If they do not have much to say on a particular day and I don't have much to say, it's a short meeting.
+2. We love feedback about what's good and bad at Countable.
+What would you change?

 As a manager:
-1. It's a really good time as a manager to practice listening.
+1. Practice listening.
 For that reason, I never have an agenda (i.e. things I want to say) at these meetings.
 Try to contain the impulse to give advice unless they specifically ask for it for at least the first 10 minutes of the meeting.
-2. I make it quite clear that as far as legally possible, I will maintain confidentiality.
-The only time that something may be relayed upward is if there is requirement for me to do so (e.g. an employee reporting harassment).
+2. The discussion is confidential by default, unless there are suggestions or requests that come out of the discussion to relay to the team.
 3. If they don't bring it up on their own I'll ask questions about emotional state and emotional reactions to situations.
-E.g., "How did you feel about that?"
-"Are you feeling sufficiently challenged?"
-"What have you learned this week?"
+E.g., "How did you feel about the changes at Countable last month?", "Are you feeling sufficiently challenged?", "What have you learned this month?", "What are the worst and best thing about Countable?", "What do you find enjoyable and productive at work, andi did you get a chance to do that last month?"
-4. Keep a list of ongoing themes and to keep returning to them.
-You can do this when scheduling the next 1-on-1 in the calendar.
-Otherwise it's easy for an issue to drop into the background.
-E.g., somebody has an issue with a coworker, or is feeling bored, or thinks we have too many meetings, or thinks we don't take tech debt seriously enough.
-People mentioning that even once is a gift: I can't fix systemic problems if I don't know about them.
+4. Book the next one-on-one in the Calendar at the end of the current one, and list any issues to follow-up with.
+People mentioning problems even once is a gift: We can't fix systemic problems if I don't know about them.
 And even if the system is fine, I don't want my people just putting up with their jobs.
 I want them happy.
 5. Review job levels.
 Employees should check off each job level requirement, and self-promote when they reach completion of their current level.
+Give the employee a simple desription of what you think would really get them "to the next level".
+Make this as actionable and objective as possible, and frame it as a mentor.

 ## PD Meeting